 - Signature viewpoint: Garganta del Diablo (Devil’s Throat), where water drops about 80 meters.

-- Name meaning: It translates to “big water” or “great water.”
+- Name meaning: “Big water” or “great water” in Guaraní.

 For more details on the protected area, check out the UNESCO Iguazu National Park listing.

-Rain can happen in any month.
+Rain can fall in any month.
 The region stays warm and humid for most of the year.
-Winter (June to August) is usually cooler and drier.
-Spring and summer are often wetter.
-If you want easier hiking, the drier months are your best bet.
+Winter (June to August) is usually cooler and drier, while spring and summer are often much wetter.
+If you want easier hiking, the drier months give you the best conditions.

-The Visit Argentina overview explains the differences between the dry and rainy seasons.
+The Visit Argentina overview explains the differences between the dry and rainy seasons in more detail.

 | When | What it feels like | Why go | Watch out for |